woodser/monero-ts/README.md

 - Extensive test suite (130+ passing tests)
 - Fetch and process binary data from the daemon in JavaScript using client-side crypto

+A quick reference of the wallet and daemon data models can be found [here](monero-model.pdf).

 ## Wallet Sample Code

 See the [tests](tests) for the most complete examples of using this library.